Skip to main content

 Semantic Tagging

 The Media API can perform semantic tagging of articles.
-Semantic tags are entities, keywords or concepts relevant for the article.
-We rank and standardize them based on their purpose.
-For a non-technical overview, see this page and this case study.
+Semantic tags represent entities, keywords, or concepts relevant to the article.
+We rank and standardize them based on their purpose and context.

 Below, we discuss various technical topics related to obtaining semantic tags:

-No special setup necessary
+# No special setup necessary

-Tags – Basic analysis
+Tags – Basic Analysis

-curl -X POST -H 'X-API-KEY: <YOUR_API_KEY>' -H 'accept: */*' -H 'content-type: application/json' 'http://media-api.geneea.com/v2/nlp/analyze' -d '{
+curl -X POST -H 'X-API-KEY: <YOUR_API_KEY>' -H 'accept: */*' -H 'content-type: application/json' 'https://media-api.geneea.com/v2/nlp/analyze' -d '{

 "id": "1234",